-As my colleague Derek Toone noted in a recent blog, many enterprises that attempt to transform their operations using a digital workforce hit an ROI brick wall when they start to scale their RPA initiatives.
+As my colleague Derek Toone noted in a recent blog, many enterprises that attempt to transform their operations using a Digital Workforce hit a return on investment brick wall when they start to scale their Robotic Process Automation (RPA) initiatives.
 The chief culprit is their failure to achieve “bot velocity,” defined as the continuous cadence and pace at which automated processes are developed and placed in production using bots.

-One of the most critical enablers of bot velocity is a well structured and staffed RPA COE (Center of Excellence).
+One of the most critical enablers of bot velocity is a well structured and staffed RPA center of excellence (CoE).